DART

 In April 2024, the Department of Justice issued a final rule establishing specific technical standards for web content and mobile app accessibility under Title II.
 The standard adopted is WCAG 2.1 Level AA.

-The rule applies to web content and mobile applications, including documents published online.
+The underlying 2024 final rule applies to web content and mobile applications provided by, or made available by or through, public entities — including documents published online.
 This explicitly includes PDFs, which are among the most common — and most problematic — digital content types in higher education.

 A Note on WCAG Versions